Air date: May 20, 1960

 - Nan is named after Rod Serling's daughter Ann, whose nickname was Nan.

-- Wham Line: "Call me Gabe.
+- Wham Line: The other trumpet player says "Call me Gabe.
 Short for Gabriel."